Bad news for movie fans, U.S. drought hits popcorn crop

 And in Indiana, where sizzling weather has devastated large swaths of farmland and shortened the pollination cycle to only a few days, farmers fear strong winds from the remnants of Hurricane Isaac could flatten their already hard-hit fields.

-“As you walk through the fields, you have to be careful because if you touch a stalk too hard, it will fall over,” said Johnson, who farms 1,200 acres of popcorn at his family’s farm in Jay County, in eastern Indiana.
+“As you walk through the fields, you have to be careful because if you touch a stalk too hard, it will fall over,” said Johnson, who farms 1,200 acres (486 hectares) of popcorn at his family’s farm in Jay County, in eastern Indiana.
 “We get anything 30 mile an hour, we’ll lose what crop we have.”
+(Reporting by P.J.
+Huffstutter; Editing by Leslie Gevirtz)